Car Paint Protection FAQ’s

 - They should always give you a detailed explanation of how they prepare the paintwork before applying the actual protective treatment.

-- They should be registered and fully insured.
+- They should be a registered business and fully insured.